ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 In short, there are 26! ways to re-arrange 26 letters, where 26! means 26 × 25 × 24 …. × 1.

-The (!) is called factorial, and can be applied to any number, e.g., 4! = 4 × 3 × 2 × 1 = 24.
+The (!) is called "factorial", and can be applied to any number, e.g., 4! = 4 × 3 × 2 × 1 = 24.

 ::: problem id=6_1 marks=1
 __6.1.__ 403,291,461,126,605,635,584,000,000 = 26!

-It ends six zeroes because 26! involves multiplying by all the numbers from 26 down to 1, which includes multiplying by numbers like:
+It ends in six zeroes because 26! involves multiplying by all the numbers from 26 down to 1, which includes multiplying by numbers like:

 * 15 & 2	which adds 1 zero
 * 20 & 5	which adds 2 zeroes